This interactive map is the main portal for accessing current information on the histories of individual places within Cumbria.

 The map above shows the pre-1974 counties of Cumberland and Westmorland, divided into their "Wards" - and those parts of the former counties of Yorkshire and Lancashire now included within the county of Cumbria.

-Alternatively, you can find infomation about a place through this alphabetical TOWNSHIP LIST
+Alternatively, you can find infomation about a place through this alphabetical TOWNSHIP LIST on the right hand side (or below, if you're using a hand-held device).

 If you spot something that you think is wrong in one of the Digests, and have evidence to back up what you say, please let us know via the Contact Us page.